 There are IT pros who have computer science degrees, but others have business degrees, communications degrees or no degree at all!
 A large portion of IT jobs don’t require a four-year degree or even a two-year degree.
 If not having a degree has kept you from pursuing a career in IT, you should know that most technology positions just require proof that you can do the job.
 And thanks to certifications and prior experience, this is possible!

 Invest in yourself without breaking the bank.
 CompTIA Tech Career Academy offers flexible, affordable and fast training for careers in tech.

 IT certifications are very important – they prove the skills and knowledge that an IT pro has on certain topics.
 For example, CompTIA Security+ validates the baseline skills you need to perform core security functions and pursue an IT security career.

-Did you know that 96 percent of human resources managers use IT certifications as screening or hiring criteria?
+Did you know that 9 in 10 tech-savvy organizations value certifications as part of the hiring process?
 This shows that certifications are helpful in getting your foot in the door and making a good impression on a potential future employer.

 Gaining experience in the technology field is another way to learn skills that will make you a strong IT pro.
 You may be asking the following questions: